IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 # Building

+## Node

+You will need to have Node.js [v0.12.7](https://nodejs.org/dist/v0.12.7/) installed.
+If you are running on Windows, this will need to be the 64 bit version of Node due to bitness issues with node-sass running Node locally vs from the frontend-maven-plugin.

 ## Maven

-When an ordinary Maven build is run, a clean and build is trigger through the use of a maven-node-gulp plugin.
-This will run a clean, deleting the `/WEB-INF/pages` and `/WEB-INF/static` folders and will rebuild everything from scratch.
+When an ordinary Maven build (`mvn clean install`) is run we use the maven-node-gulp plugin to install Node.js and npm.
+Then it runs a gulp clean and build.
+The clean will delete the `/WEB-INF/pages` and `/WEB-INF/static` folders and will rebuild everything from scratch.
 The WEB-INF folder will then be included in the war file that can be deployed to Tomcat.

 ## Gulp

-To use the gulp tasks directly, you need to install Node and run `npm install` in this directory to download the required packages.
-You can then run the Gulp build task directly with `gulp build`.
+To use the gulp tasks directly, you will need to run a `mvn clean install` in the top level of Workbench.
+This will run `npm install` as part of the task and install the Node modules required for Workbench front end development.

+You can then run the gulp build task directly with `gulp build`.
 There are also a number of other tasks that you can run manually (that will be included in a build):

 * `clean` - removes `/WEB-INF/static` and `/WEB-INF/pages`
 * `build` - runs `'js'`, `'sass'`, `'images'`, `'html'`, `'fonts'`, `'angular'` and `'resources'`.
 Running with the `--release` flag will minify JS and CSS.